6 Best 3D Rendering Software 2023 (Some are Free!)

-This 3D rendering and animation software software is compatible with most major 3D creation suites, including 3DS Max, Maya, Revit, SketchUp, Cinema 4D and Houdini.
+This 3D rendering and animation software is compatible with most major 3D creation suites, including 3DS Max, Maya, Revit, SketchUp, Cinema 4D and Houdini.
 You can either purchase the Collection version that is compatible with all programs, or for a smaller cost you can purchase V-Ray licenses that are only compatible with certain other 3D software.

 Lumion – Best Architecture & 3D Interior Rendering Software

 - Price: $1,817 for the standard version, $3,636 for Lumion Pro